-By the time a person is diagnosed with mesothelioma or lung cancer, they are often too ill to participate in their own case.
+By the time a person is diagnosed with silicosis or tuberculosis, they are often too ill to participate in their own case.
 In some cases, your loved one may have passed away before a lawsuit was brought and before they were able to testify on their own behalf.

 If an individual is unable to testify, we work closely with family, friends and co-workers to establish the facts we need to successfully prosecute the case.
 We also have access to a vast array of resources to secure information about the products to which your loved one was exposed.

 If the individual has died, we can file a claim through the administrator or the executor of the estate, and also on behalf of the victim’s relatives.
 If your family member (parent, spouse) has been diagnosed with a silica disease, or died from these illnesses, contact Belluck & Fox for an evaluation of your case.

 15. Do I Have To Pay For The

 Costs Of My Lawsuit?

 If you decide to retain our services, we will work for you and your family on a contingency basis.
 This means that we do not receive a fee unless we our successful in obtaining settlements or recovering compensation for you and your family.
 Otherwise, you will not be billed for our services.